hyperspy/hyperspy/doc/dev_guide/writing_extensions.rst

 `to the list of known extensions
 <https://github.com/hyperspy/hyperspy-extensions-list>`_ regardless of their
 maturity level.
 In this way, we can avoid duplication of efforts and issues arising from naming conflicts.
-This repository also run an `integration test suite <https://github.com/hyperspy/hyperspy-extensions-list/actions>`__ daily, which run the test suite of all extensions to check the status of the ecosystem.
+This repository also runs an `integration test suite <https://github.com/hyperspy/hyperspy-extensions-list/actions>`__ daily, which runs the test suite of all extensions to check the status of the ecosystem.
 See the :ref:`corresponding section <integration_test_suite-label>` for more details.